animatedmax/spring-session-data-geode/docs/src/docs/markdown/guides/boot-gemfire-with-gfsh-servers.md

 Comments:

-1. We start by declaring our Web application to be a Spring Boot application simply by annotating our application class with `@SpringBootApplication`.
+1. We start by declaring our Web application to be a Spring Boot application by annotating our application class with `@SpringBootApplication`.

-2. We also declare our Web application to be an VMware GemFire client by annotating our application class with `@ClientCacheApplication`.
+2. We declare our Web application to be an VMware GemFire client by annotating our application class with `@ClientCacheApplication`.
     Additionally, we set `subscriptionEnabled` to receive notifications for any updates to the `HttpSession` that may have originated from a different application client accessing the same `HttpSession`.

-3. Next, we declare that the Web application will use Spring Session backed by VMware GemFire by annotating the application class with `@EnableGemFireHttpSession`.
+3. We declare that the Web application will use Spring Session backed by VMware GemFire by annotating the application class with `@EnableGemFireHttpSession`.
 This will create the necessary client-side PROXY `Region`, which we have explicitly named